kylermurphy/scholar_plot/README.md

 Requires [pybliometrics][1] for Scopus and [scholary][2] for Google Scholar.

-pybliometrics was installed with pip
+pybliometrics was installed with pip, however it requires a license/network access
 ```
 pip install pybliometrics
 ```